solana-foundation/developer-content/content/guides/getstarted/solana-test-validator.md

 To add existing on-chain programs to your local environment, you can clone the program.

-To copy an account from the cluster:
+To clone an account from the cluster:

 ```shell
 solana-test-validator --clone PROGRAM_ADDRESS